Updated July 2022

 12.1.2. any representation, statement or tortuous act or omission including negligence arising under or in connection with the Agreement.

-12.3, Nothing in the Agreement excludes or limits the liability of DGauge for death or personal injury caused by the negligence of DGauge or for fraud.
+12.3 Nothing in the Agreement excludes or limits the liability of DGauge for death or personal injury caused by the negligence of DGauge, for fraud or for any liability which cannot be excluded or limited as a matter of law.

 188.8.131.52. in the case of loss of or damage to the Client’s tangible property, to £100,000; and